The Challenge: Connecting International Families to Student Football

 Twitch Affiliate Status

-The most measurable result: the team qualified for Twitch affiliate status, enabling ad revenue.
+The team's Twitch channel qualified for affiliate status, enabling ad revenue:

 Reduced Comment Confusion

-Before KeepTheScore's football scoreboard, the Twitch chat filled with logistics questions.
+Before implementing the football scoreboard, the Twitch chat filled with logistics questions.
 After implementation, viewers could focus on the game itself:

 "It really added a much more clear element to the game and much less chatter of confusion in people watching at home.
 Meaning that people could enjoy it with less questions."